Symptoms Of A Bad Engine Immobilizer

 man inserting key in car ignition lock

-Almost every modern immobilizer works by preventing the engine from cranking.
+Almost every contemporary immobilizer works by preventing the engine from cranking.
 They also prevent the fuel from reaching the combustion chamber and the spark plug from igniting it.

-Due to this, you might not hear anything when you try to start the engine.
+Due to this, you may not hear anything when you attempt to start the engine.

 Use the magnetic connection between the key and the car to start your engine in an urgent situation.
 The fob connects to the ECU with a VHF signal (315 MHz in the US).